 Both organizations are bi-state non-profits, supporting the creation of a CNHA.
-CHP is coordinating a feasibility study to create the CNHA.
+CHP coordinated a feasibility study to create the CNHA.
 A central requirement for the feasibility study is the need to identify one or more coordinating entities for the heritage area.
 CHP has a long history of successful advocacy for heritage in the Calumet region but as an all-volunteer organization currently faces capacity constraints that prevent it from assuming the role of sole coordinating entity.
-The Calumet Collaborative was created with the intent to create capacity to conduct regional-scale projects.
-CHP and the Calumet Collaborative offer complementary strengths as potential joint coordinating entities for a heritage area.
+CC was created with the intent to create capacity to conduct regional-scale projects.
+CHP and CC offer complementary strengths as potential joint coordinating entities for a heritage area.